LINBIT/windrbd/README.md

 The DRBD config files can be found in following folder:

-	C:\windrbd\etc
+	C:\windrbd\etc\drbd.d

-This folder can be configured at installation time (use this for example if your C: drive is read only).
+The C:\windrbd folder can be configured at installation time (use this for example if your C: drive is read only).

 Put your resources (extension .res) into the C:\windrbd\etc\drbd.d